-ASAP Methodology is often known as “Accelerated SAP” is a standard SAP related Project preparation and implementation method.
-This methodology is developed and updated by the consultants who are in involved in implementing SAP software products.
-This methodology is also equally useful for the project managers and other individuals who are into implementing systems which cater towards business support processes.
+ASAP Methodology is often known as “Accelerated SAP” is a standard SAP-related Project preparation and implementation method.
+This methodology is developed and updated by the consultants who are involved in implementing SAP software products.
+This methodology is also equally useful for the project managers and other individuals who are into implementing systems that cater to business support processes.

 Using this process, i.e. ASAP methodology, project management provides a roadmap for effectively optimizing the implementation of SAP systems in the business processes.
-The solution that is developed will guarantee successful project solutions without compromising on the budget and the on time delivery.
+The solution that is developed will guarantee successful project solutions without compromising on the budget and on-time delivery.

 The Accelerated SAP Methodology, i.e. ASAP Framework mainly consists of five different phases of implementation.
 Each phase of execution focuses on documentation, recommendations, and implementations of SAP systems.
 After each and every phase executed successfully quality check is carried out that will help the monitor to deliverables and also focus on vital factors which are crucial for success.

-All the five different phases of ASAP methodology is listed below with in detail explanation below:
+All the five different phases of ASAP methodology are listed below within a detailed explanation below:

 In addition to this, they also document this process.

-In the Business Blueprint documentation, it outlines the future business processes and the business requirements.
+The Business Blueprint documentation outlines the future business processes and the business requirements.
 These questions are categorized by only one business function.
 The following are sample questions:

-This is the third phase in the process.
+This is the third phase of the process.

 After successfully completing phase 1 and phase 2, “functional” experts will be available and start configuring SAP systems.